MaddHub-Official/CodeGrabber/README.md

 ## About <a name = "about"></a>

 Using Google's Gemini Generative AI this application will automatically find game codes for any Roblox game you prompt and it will save the codes in a text file.

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites